Development

 USD is the default display currency.
 The dashboard still stores calculated spend as cost_usd; aggregation sums USD and formats the final display values through the active currency table.

-That local rates download writes <config dir>/tokenuse/rates.json and reloads the currency table immediately.
+That local rates download writes <config dir>/tokenuse/exchange-rates.json and reloads the currency table immediately.
+Existing local <config dir>/tokenuse/rates.json files are still accepted as a legacy fallback.
 Builds made with --no-default-features compile without this download action.

-The snapshot is generated from Frankfurter’s USD-based v2 rates endpoint, filtered to fiat display currencies, and refreshed by a nightly GitHub Action:
+The snapshot is generated from Frankfurter’s USD-based v2 rates endpoint, filtered to fiat display currencies, and refreshed by a weekly GitHub Action:

 cargo run -- --generate-currency-json